Call-for-Code/Solution-Starter-Kit-Hunger-2021/README.md

-# Call for Code Solution Starter-Kit: Zero Hunger
+# Call for Code solution starter kit: Zero hunger

 [![License](https://img.shields.io/badge/License-Apache2-blue.svg)](https://www.apache.org/licenses/LICENSE-2.0) [![Slack](https://img.shields.io/badge/Join-Slack-blue)](https://callforcode.org/slack)

-The Zero Hunger Call for Code starter kit helps developers build applications to addresss the real-world challenge of global hunger under the Climate Change theme in 2021.
-This starter kit will give you the tools to connect farmers, cooperatives and consumers through a potential technology solution for the problem of global hunger.
+According to the [UN Hunger Report](http://www.fao.org/publications/sofi/en/), hunger is when people are experiencing severe food insecurity — meaning that they go for entire days without eating due to lack of money, lack of access to food, or other resources, and that the number of people affected by hunger globally has been slowly rising since 2014.
+Use this starter kit to build applications to addresss the real-world challenge of global hunger.
+The starter kit provides tools and resources from our experts to help you jump-start your own solution.

 ## Contents